Quebec French lexicon: Idioms

 Dialogue in sitcoms on Quebec television often uses such idioms extensively, which can make certain dialogues rather incomprehensible to French speakers of Europe.
 Most speakers will use various contractions, omitting certain articles or even changing the pronunciation of certain words, which can be daunting for inexperienced speakers.

 Slang terms

 As with any two regional variants, there is an abundance of slang terms found in Quebec that are not found in France.
 Quebec French profanity uses references to Catholic liturgical equipment, rather than the references to prostitution that are more common in France.

-The expression "you're welcome" is bienvenue or ça me fait plaisir in Quebec, though de rien or pas de quoi is also used in Quebec.
+The expression "you're welcome" is bienvenue or ça me fait plaisir in Quebec, though de rien or y'a pas de quoi is also used in Quebec.
 Note that the expression bonne journée (as opposed to bonjour) is also often used for "goodbye" in Quebec (similar to "Good Day"), which it is not in France (where it is more common to say au revoir or bye).

 Some slang terms unique to Quebec: